Dpdl-io/DpdlEngine/README.md

 println("embedded js exit code: " + exit_code)
 ```

-Note: Currently the js engine used is the one embedded in JRE.
-The coming release will include the faster V8 JavaScript engine
+Note: Currently the js engine used is 'Nashorn)', the one shipped with JRE.
+The coming release will include the QuickJS JavaScript engine.

 ### Embedding of 'Lua' code